 Charles F Keyes

-Introduction to the religious tradition of Theravada Buddhism (as practiced in Sri Lanka, Burma, Thailand, Laos, and Cambodia) and examination of the variations in ethical orientations developed through Theravada Buddhist ideas.
-Recommended: either JSIS B 202 or one eastern religions course.
+Religious tradition of Theravada Buddhism (as practiced in Sri Lanka, Burma, Thailand, Laos, and Cambodia).
+Variations in ethical orientations developed through Theravada Buddhist ideas.
+Recommended: either JSIS C 202 or one eastern religions course.
 Offered: jointly with JSIS C 356.

 Theravada Buddhism is the dominant religion tradition in Sri Lanka, Burma, Thailand, Laos and Cambodia.
 This course first examines the historical sources of this tradition and then the ways in which it was transformed into a popular religious tradition in these societies.
 The course then will consider the relationship of the tradition to the political, economic and social lives of peoples in these societies today.
 Particular attention will be given to the relationship between Buddhism and capitalist development in Thailand, Buddhism and revolution in Cambodia and Laos, and Buddhism and social conflict in Burma and Sri Lanka.
 The focus of this course is on Buddhism as it is practiced.
 By this is meant focusing more on rituals and social life as influenced by Buddhism than on the textual sources of belief.
 In the first part of the course, we will examine the basic tenets of Theravada Buddhism as they are understood by those who practice the religion.
 We will then explore the ays in which these tenets have been made relevant to on-going social lives of peoples in Sri Lanka, Burma, Thailand, Laos, and Cambodia.

 Students will be presented material through lectures, films, slide presentations and assigned readings.
 Classroom time will also be devoted to discussion and students should be prepared at each meeting of the class to ask questions on the assigned materials and to participate in discussions.